We all know the spruce tree as a Christmas tree, but this tree has so much to tell about the past, ancient beliefs, and

-The spruce tree means the divine light of Jesus who came down to Earth, but spiritually it means a strong link to the feminine, to its evergreen state, and to the ability to reproduce spontaneously.
-The myth refers to Artemis and therefore to the Moon, protector of women in childbirth and newborns.
+The spruce tree means the divine light of Jesus who came down to Earth, but spiritually it means a strong link to the feminine, its evergreen state, and the ability to reproduce spontaneously.
+The myth refers to Artemis and the Moon, protector of women in childbirth and newborns.

 The tree itself in its structure reminds us of its fronds of the long arms that descend to protect what is underneath.

-For example, small spruce trees need the shade of mother spruce in order to grow up healthy and tradition has it that children with poor health were brought to rest under these large trees.
+For example, small spruce trees need the shade of mother spruce to grow up healthy and tradition has it that children with poor health were brought to rest under these large trees.

 Once again, we are not surprised how science and tradition coincide in that the main properties of spruce trees are suitable for children with growth retardation and bone fragility.